SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/connect-to-sharepoint.md

       </div>`;
     ```

 1. Notice how `${ }` is used to output the variable's value in the HTML block.
-An extra HTML `p` is used to display `this.context.pageContext.web.title`.
+An extra HTML `div` is used to display `this.context.pageContext.web.title`.
 1. Save the file.
 The **gulp serve** running in your console detects this save operation and:

     - builds and bundles the updated code automatically